 Day trip from Klaipeda (10 hours)

-A long day from a Klaipeda base.
+A long day starting from Klaipėda.

 Morning ferry from Klaipeda Old Port (8 or 9 a.m.) with a rented bike, or take bus 1 to Nida from Smiltyne.
 Walk Theatre Square then Parnidis Dune in the morning before the heat.
 Lunch in Nida (smoked fish, beer garden).
 Afternoon: Thomas Mann House, then walk the wooden-house streets and the harbour.
 4 p.m. ferry back, evening in Klaipeda Old Town.
 A full day; tiring but doable.